shuppel/shupp-dev/src/content/tools/rent-vs-buy.md

 previewImage: "/images/tools/rent-vs-buy-preview.png"
 ---

 The Rent vs Buy Calculator helps you make one of life's biggest financial decisions: whether to rent or buy a home.
-Based on the acclaimed New York Times calculator, this tool considers all the hidden costs and benefits of both options.
+This tool considers all the hidden costs and benefits of both options.

 ### How It Works